jLevar/3270/README.md

 # Weather Hero

+## Description
+Weather Hero is a python package that displays summary statistics derived from the Australian Weather Database.

+## Usage

 ## Setup

+### Module 1
 This project has been setup with systems designed for a scalable and clean codebase.

 Version Control - GitHub Repo